Sesar-Lab-Teaching/Cloud-Computing-Technologies/docker-swarm/README.md

 ```

 The services should be up and running, test it by invoking the webserver endpoint `http://{ANY_IP_IN_THE_CLUSTER}:5000`.
 The *Hostname* field in the HTML page should change on every page reload: this is the effect of the Swarm Load balancer that applies a round robin policy on the nodes hosting the webserver tasks.

+### Scaling the Web server

+To scale the webserver, we just need to update the `docker-compose.yml` file and run the same `docker stack deploy` command and specify the **same** stack name.
+In this way, Docker Swarm recognizes that you want to update the deploy and creates a new instance of the webserver container on one of the available nodes.

+### Re